 (( Bracelets )) Bubble Bracelet

 To start, you will need 8 strings: 2 strings of 4 colors.
 I'll be referring to them as colors A (blue), B (yellow), C (gold), and D (pink).
-I used one 6-foot-lo
+I used one 6-foot-long strand of each color, then folded them in half.

 Set up: ABCDDCBA (I set mine up by making the first half of a buckle.)